 Verification of Fully Operational (OP) limit state

-Criteria applicable to the structure and associated equipment, in addition to prEN 1998-1-1:2022, 6.7.3(7), should be derived from the analysis of the components the operability of which is required as well as from the analysis of their supporting systems.
+Criteria applicable to the structure and associated equipment, in addition to EN 1998-1-1:—2, 6.7.3(7), should be derived from the analysis of the components the operability of which is required as well as from the analysis of their supporting systems.

 NOTE For a specific project, the relevant parties can specify all components of interest in the verification, together with a description of relevant damage states for each component and the associated requirements.